-First of all, if the bulk of your savings is earning less than 0.5% APY at the local branch of your national brick and mortar bank, it’s time to change.
-There is usually no excuse for settling for interest rates that low when it’s simple and easy to double or triple the interest you receive in your account every month.
-Granted, this might not add up to a lot of money, but high yield savings accounts help to ensure your cash will at least hold its value when up against inflation.
-Your money loses value over time when setting in a low-interest or no-interest account.
+First of all, if the bulk of your savings is earning less than 0.5% Annual Percentage Yield (APY), it’s time to change.
+There is usually no excuse for settling for interest rates that low.
+It’s simple and easy to double or triple the interest you receive in your account every month.
+Granted, this might not add up to a lot of money.
+But high yield savings accounts help to ensure your cash will at least hold its value when up against inflation.
+Your money loses value over time when sitting in a low-interest or no-interest account.

-After visiting the American Express website to apply for a new savings account, I was immediately impressed with the way the company outlined and prepared me for the application process.
+After visiting the American Express website, I was impressed with the application process.
 You can zoom in on the overview screen by clicking on the image included here.

-The first step of the application process, after gathering the materials you need such as your checkbook, driver’s license, and Social Security number, is entering your personal information.
+The first step is entering your personal information.
 If you have an American Express savings account currently, you can easily link your current account to the application.

-As I do not have a savings account with AmEx, I entered my personal information.
+As I do not have a savings account with AMEX, I entered my personal information.
 Following this, I entered the amount I intend to deposit from my external bank account.
-There is no minimum deposit, and I decided to start with $500.
+There is no minimum deposit required to open, and I decided to start with $500.
 While there is an option to send a check, I chose to pull the funds from an existing bank account via an electronic transfer (ACH).
 After confirming my personal information and deposit amount, I agreed to the standard terms of service and entered my external banking information (routing number and account number).
 I chose to link this account to my personal Wells Fargo brick and mortar checking account.